Pickled Vidalia Onions

 A sweet pickled onion that only takes minutes to prepare.
 A perfect balance of sweetness and tanginess brings these onions to life.
 Pickled Vidalia Onions are stored in your refrigerator and are fabulous served with burgers, hot dogs, sandwiches, and grilled meats.

 During the spring, I usually buy 50 pounds of Vidalia Onions as part of a fundraiser.
 This not only helps the kids at school but also helps me with my love of onions.
-I cook a lot with onions, and I also freeze onions to use later for soups, stews, and such.
+I cook a lot with onions and freeze onions to use later for soups, stews, and such.
 Vidalia onions are only in season for just a short time, so you better grab yours while they last.

 Ingredients Needed for Quick Pickled Vidalia Onions